Updated: Sep 17, 2021

-Discover our fishing strategy to consistent, productive days on the water fishing for largemouth and smallmouth bass in Pennsylvania during the transition from winter bass fishing to the spring prespawn.
+Discover our strategy to consistent, productive days on the water while fishing for largemouth and smallmouth bass in Pennsylvania.

 Winter to Spring Bass Fishing Transition